- / 2016

 Gemma Perks on 0121 713 3829 or email@example.com

 About Keele University

-Keele University, set in over 600 acres, is the largest campus university in the UK and has more than 10,000 students on its Staffordshire campus.
+Keele University, set on 600 acres, is one of the largest campus universities in the UK and has more than 10,000 students on its Staffordshire campus.
 Keele students are officially the most satisfied in the country with the University consistently placed among the top 10 universities in the UK for student satisfaction since 2011.
 For two years running, 2014 and 2015, Keele has been first for student satisfaction, as voted for by students in the National Student Survey.

 The University is top 10 for graduate employment rates in the UK, with 96% of graduates in employment or further studies within 6 months of graduating.
 In the most recent national Research Excellence Framework (2014), 97% of Keele research was classified as world leading, or of international importance.
 The innovations and discoveries of Keele academics are key contributors to wider social and global issues.
 Keele is a leading world player in many research areas, including primary health care, especially around arthritis and muscular skeletal problems, secondary health care, including stroke medicine, and health related research on insect-borne diseases in the Tropics; in environmental science, astronomy and the life sciences; and in areas of the humanities and social sciences, including music, history and English Literature.